hpssjellis/pgb-mobile-app-design/README.md

 #Tips and Tricks

-1. Do not us IE!
+1. Do not use IE!

 1. When using the Preview button it is a good idea in chrome to load an incognito window as Nitrous will be more stable if you accidentally load a plugin